 - 7 to 10 minutes for french-cut green beans

-Get our Apricot Pork with Garlic Green Beans recipe, which calls for microwaving green beans.
+Get our fresh and healthy Green Bean Salad recipe, which calls for microwaving green beans.

 How to Steam Green Beans

 Place a steamer basket ($20, Target) in a large skillet with sides or a saucepan.
 Add water to just below the bottom of the steamer basket.
 Bring water to boiling and add green beans.
 Cook whole, cut, or french-cut green beans, covered, 10 to 18 minutes or until crisp-tender.

 Make our steamed Lemony Green Beans and Arugula to go with your dinner tonight.

 Blanched green beans can be incorporated into other recipes, cooked further using another method (such as sautéing), or used to start the freezing process of fresh green beans.